0xsequence/demo-dapp/README.md

 ## Development

-See https://github.com/0xsequence/demo-dapp/blob/master/src/App.tsx for the source usage for a variety of functions. be sure t open your browser's dev inspector to see output.
+See https://github.com/0xsequence/demo-dapp/blob/master/src/App.tsx for the source usage for a variety of functions.
+Be sure to open your browser's dev inspector to see output.
 Think of these functions as a "cookbook" for how you can perform these functions in your dapps.

 Also note, sequence.js is built on top of ethers.js, and is API-compatible.